The Stonecutter’s Credo, Do Things That Don’t Scale, and Habit Stacking

 I.

 A wonderful quote I’ve come across this month.
-I’ve read “The Stonecutter’s Credo” for the first time, and it was written by author Jacob Riis:
+I’ve read “The Stonecutter’s Credo” for the first time, written by author Jacob Riis:

 “When nothing seems to help, I go and look at a stonecutter hammering away at his rock perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that blow that did it, but all that had gone before.”